ScreamingDev/phpsemver/README.md

     phpsemver compare 3.2.0 HEAD

-## Example

-Compare the last commit with your current work:
+or the last commit with your current work:

-    ./bin/phpsemver compare HEAD .
+    phpsemver compare HEAD .

     +-------+-------------------------------------------------------------------+
     | Level | Message                                                           |